vmware-tanzu/application-accelerator-samples/doc/buildDeployServiceCLI.md

 tanzu services create RabbitmqCluster/where-for-dinner-rabbitmq
 ```

-List service instances in the space and verify they have been created.
+List services in the space and verify they have been created.

 ```
 tanzu services list